 - Extensive quality control, testing and checking every air knife before delivery

 - Full value for money

-Our Vortex Tube or also know as a Vortex Cooler, has the ability to enhance overall functionality of the equipment it is installed with.
+Our Vortex Tube design or also know as a Vortex Cooler, has the ability to enhance overall functionality of the equipment it is installed with.
 The assurance of quality and raw materials can be obtained only at STREAMTEK Corp and we never let our customers go unsatisfied.
 The company maintains a huge inventory to serve its customers on time.
 The complete research in the field of vortex tubes allows STREAMTEK Corp to have a well-defined, systematic approach.
 This satisfies customers and improves the client retention rate to a great extent.
 Feel free to get in touch with us and we shall be more than pleased to assist you.

 VORTEX TUBE: Specifications

 Which Vortex Tube will best suit my needs?

 Our Vortex Tubes are available in 2 sizes: Small and Medium.
 Each Vortex Tube is constructed of stainless steel.
 The wear resistance of stainless steel, as well as its resistance to corrosion and oxidation, assures that the STREAMTEK™ Vortex Tube will provide years of reliable, maintenance free-operation.

 The 7500 series Vortex Tubes are used in most industrial applications such as: electrical control panel cooling, tool cooling, and parts cooling.
 These Vortex Tubes optimize airflow and temperature drop to produce maximum cooling power or Btu/hr.
 (Kcal/hr.).

 |Size||Model No.||Air Consumption||BTU/Hr. @ 100 PSIG||Kcal / Hr. @ 6.9|